 Knowing your audience is key data for a coworking operator.
 It's absolutely impossible to make members happy if you don't know who they are and what they need.
 Trying to cater to everybody's needs, you will inevitably fail as members' goals are too different, so they require different things to achieve them.

 I hope that after reading this article your understanding of personas utilizing the services of flexible spaces became much deeper.
-Now all you need to do is answer a simple question — who is my workspace space for in the first turn?
+Now all you need to do is answer a simple question—who is my flexible workspace for in the first turn?
 Then you will get lots of ideas on how to improve members' experience, which will lead to increased brand loyalty and higher profits.

 Need help with creating a customer persona?
 Get essential tips here: Coworking Market Analysis: What to Monitor & How to Do It Right.